ublue-os/uupd/README.md

 1. `just build` will build this project and place the binary in `output/ublue-upd`
 1. `sudo ./output/ublue-upd` will run an update
+1. You can install this to the system by copying the rules

 # FAQ